 I grew up on a farm in southern Door County, WI, and was homeschooled from first through eighth grade.
 On that farm during my childhood, my parents fostered a learning environment that allowed me to explore my interests and pursue my questions to their furthest, which inspired in me a life-long joy for learning (briefly dimmed during those rough public high school years).
 I struggled to find the right path to take for years (I even completed some nursing school) while raising my two children, and finally allowed myself the joy of studying English at the age of 26.
 It was during those studies, preparing myself to teach high school English, that I stepped into a class on the history of the English language and somewhere in my mind a light clicked on.
-It was the first step on the journey that brought me here in pursuit of my PhD in Medieval Literature, specifically Old Norse literature.
+It was the first step on the journey that brought me here in pursuit of my PhD in Medieval Literature.

 My research interests include:

 -Old Norse Literature

 I received my Bachelor's Degree from the University of Wisconsin - Green Bay in English Literature and Ancient and Medieval Humanities, graduating summa cum laude in May 2020.

 I received my Master's Degree from the University of Illinois - Urbana-Champaign in Literary Studies with a certificate in Medieval Studies.

 I received highest honors all but my first semester of my undergraduate, was nominated for (and received) the Chancellor's Medallion (2020), presented a paper titled "Daughter of the Voice: Performing Gender Theologically in The Beekeeper's Apprentice" at the Midwest Conference on British Studies 2019, was accepted to present a paper at the Northeast Popular Culture Conference 2019, and was selected to present a paper titled "Mother Knows Best: Maternal Agency and Midwifery in Titus Andronicus" at Research in the Rotunda 2019.